gottschalkironhack/gnomesSearchReact/README.md

 yarn lint
 ```

-to run linter.
+to run the ESLinter.
 Errors will be shown in terminal.
+Rules can be added to or removed from the Airbnb set of rules in the **.eslintrc** file in the root directory under the option **rules**.

 ### 7 Optional: Build version of App
 Run